google/tweakr/README.md

 4. (Optional): you may increase the security of your app by [enabling authentication](#enabling-authentication).

-Quickstart Web - Easyserver
+Web - Easyserver
 ---------------------------

 The easiest way to start tweaking values in your app is to use our pre-hosted web UI.
 If you'd rather set up your own server, skip the next section.

-Note: If you are enabling authentication to increase the security of your app, this method is not recommended.
+_Note: If you are enabling authentication to increase the security of your app, this method is not recommended._

-1. Go to https://google.github.io/tweakr/easyserver/ and follow the instructions.
+1. Go to https://google.github.io/tweakr/easyserver/ and follow the instructions to allow the Easyserver to access your Firebase.

 Custom Server Setup
 ===================

 These instructions are for hosting your own web server UI.
-For quick-n-dirty prototyping situations, use the Easyserver instead (see previous section).
+For quick-n-dirty prototyping situations, use the (Easyserver)[https://google.github.io/tweakr/easyserver/] instead (see previous section).

 Set up Firebase – Web
 -------------------